wbthomason/packer.nvim/README.md

   },
   luarocks = {
-    python_cmd = 'python' -- Set the python command to use for running hererocks }
+    python_cmd = 'python' -- Set the python command to use for running hererocks }, profile = {
+    enable = false,
+    threshold = 1, -- integer in milliseconds, plugins which load faster than this won't be shown in profile output }
 }
 ```